vupmalis/camel-aq-rabbitmq-demo-db/README.md

 ```

 4. Run ./gradlew flywayMigrate
-5. Run as SENSORMANAGER user:
+5. Run as SENSORMANAGER user script to create queues for example:

 ```sql
 DECLARE